Paqrat76/ts-fhir-datamodels/README.md

      resource data models) for FHIR R4
      - all generated code passes linting without errors or warnings
      - Typedoc does not report any errors or warnings for generated content
-3. (**Work-in-Progress**) Add comprehensive testing for generator
+3. (**Completed**) Add comprehensive testing for generator
    - Unit tests for generator components with coverage exceeding 90%
    - Functional tests for generated content.
 This will be achieved using custom FHIR artifacts (StructureDefinitions and CodeSystems) used to generate content that covers all possible template combinations (refer to `typescript-hapi-models-poc`
      [src/test-models](https://github.com/Paqrat76/typescript-hapi-models-poc/tree/main/src/test-models) and
      [test/test-models](https://github.com/Paqrat76/typescript-hapi-models-poc/tree/main/test/test-models)).
-4. Cleanup the `fhir-core` package removing all hand-crafted complex type data models.
-The goal is to trim down the project to only include the primitive data type implementations, base models, utilities, errors, etc. Ensure unit test coverage exceeds 90%.
+4. (**Completed**) Cleanup the `fhir-core` package.
+The goal is to trim down the project to only include the primitive data type implementations, base models, dependent complex type models, utilities, errors, etc. Ensure unit test coverage exceeds 90%.
-5. Fill out project documentation for all aspects of this mono-repository
+5. (**Work-in-Progress**) Fill out project documentation for all aspects of this mono-repository
 6. Add the `r4b-datamodels` and `r5-datamodels` packages.
 The `r6-datamodels`package will be added when FHIR R6 is released.
 7. Finalize component documentation (using [Typedoc](https://typedoc.org/)) for each package.
 Implement the publication of this documentation for consumers of these packages.